 Hi!
 Thanks for visiting my website.

-I'm currently a student in the Wharton MBA program and formerly a management consultant at McKinsey & Company with experience in strategy, startup operations, product marketing, and organization design.
+I'm a Wharton MBA graduate and formerly a management consultant at McKinsey & Company with experience in strategy, startup operations, product marketing, and organization design.
 I am also a performing singer-songwriter who has released an original album and music videos.

 A bit more about me